pigman8857/CryptocurrencyTrackerAPI/README.md

 # ts-node is needed for migration commands
 $ npm install ts-node --save-dev
+# or below if you want to install as global
+$ npm install -g ts-node

 # typeorm cli, is used for database migration.
 $ npm install -g typeorm